mullenkamp/pyhydllp/README.rst

 pyhydllp
 ==========
-pyhydllp is a package that cntains many Python functions for extracting data from Hydstra.
+pyhydllp is a package that contains many Python functions for extracting data from Hydstra.